mindspore-ai/docs/install/mindspore_gpu_install_pip_en.md

 After the installation is complete, please reboot your system.

 The root permission is required because the automatic installation script needs to change the software source configuration and install dependencies via APT.
 Run the following command to obtain and run the automatic installation script.
-The automatic installation script only supports the installation of MindSpore>=1.6.0.
+The automatic installation script supports only MindSpore>=1.6.0 or later.

 ```bash
 wget https://gitee.com/mindspore/mindspore/raw/r2.0/scripts/install/ubuntu-gpu-pip.sh